-Dora Kelley Park is a 50-acre recreation area and wildlife preserve in Alexandria.
+Dora Kelley Nature Park is a 50-acre recreation area and wildlife preserve in Alexandria.
 Located right in the middle of a residential neighborhood in Alexandria, the park is an untainted reprieve from the hustle and bustle of the city buzzing around it and it offers an exciting glimpse of conservation efforts in Northern Virginia.
 There are several entrances to the park but the main one is at the corner of Beauregard Street and Morgan Street.
 Dora Kelley Park is a prime birding spot with several species frequenting the park such as tufted titmouse, white-breasted nuthatch, belted kingfisher, and several woodpecker species.
 Holmes Run Stream Valley Trail, a biking/hiking trail traverses the park along wooded hillsides, streams, and freshwater marsh.
 It is a great place for a stroll, to bring your dog, or set up a picnic.
 You can spot white-tail deer, fox, rabbits, frogs, salamanders, and turtles.
 Jerome Buddie Ford Nature Center is inside the park and offers interpretive exhibits on local history and geology, an aquarium and live animals, a small reference library, and a greenhouse with rainforest plants among others.
 They also have year-round events programming and after-school nature programs.